izagg1/post-install-config/README.md

 - Equipment Request
 - Password Reset

-Congratulations!
-You ha1he next one we will explore tickets and the ticket lifecycle (link to that is listed below)
+Congratulations!Next we will explore tickets and the ticket lifecycle (link to that is listed below)

 - [osTicket: Ticket Lifecycle Examples](https://github.com/izagg1/ticket-lifecycle)